University of Illinois iGEM Team 2020

-CABBI and the Carl R. Woese Institute for Genomic Biology (IGB) once again are sponsoring five undergraduate students from the University of Illinois at Urbana-Champaign to take part in the International Genetically Engineered Machine (iGEM) Competition during Summer 2019.
+CABBI and the Carl R. Woese Institute for Genomic Biology (IGB) once again are sponsoring six undergraduate students from the University of Illinois at Urbana-Champaign to take part in the International Genetically Engineered Machine (iGEM) Competition during Spring and Summer 2020.
+The annual iGEM Jamboree will be online in November.

 Read about the 2018 iGEM team